-Digital Design is a course based on the Indiana Academic Standards for Visual Art.
-Students in digital design engage in sequential learning experiences that encompass art history, art criticism, aesthetics, and production and lead to the creation of portfolio quality works.
-They incorporate desktop publishing, multi-media, digitized imagery, computer animation, and web design.
-Students reflect upon and refine their work; explore cultural and historical connections; analyze, interpret, theorize, and make informed judgments about artwork and the nature of art; relate art to other disciplines and discover opportunities for integration; and incorporate literacy and presentational skills.
-Students utilize the resources of art museums, galleries, and studios, and identify art-related careers.
+Grade Level: 9-12 Digital Design is a course based on the Indiana Academic Standards for Visual Art.
+Course #: 4082 Students in digital design engage in sequential learning experiences that encompass art Length: 1 Semester history, art criticism, aesthetics, and production and lead to the creation of portfolio quality Credit(s): One works.
+They incorporate desktop publishing, multi-media, digitized imagery, computer Diploma: Counts as a Directed animation, and web design.
+Students reflect upon and refine their work; explore cultural Elective or Elective for all and historical connections; analyze, interpret, theorize, and make informed judgments Diplomas about artwork and the nature of art; relate art to other disciplines and discover opportunities for integration; and incorporate literacy and presentational skills.
+Students Prerequisite: Visual utilize the resources of art museums, galleries, and studios, and identify art-related Communication careers.
 Fulfills a Fine Arts requirement for the Core 40 Academic Honors Diploma